Amazon Machine Images (AMI)

 You can search for an AMI that meets the criteria for your instance.
 You can search for AMIs provided by AWS or AMIs provided by the community.
-For more information, see AMI Types and Finding a Suitable AMI.
+For more information, see AMI Types and Finding a Linux AMI.

 When you are connected to an instance, you can use it just like you use any other server.
 For information about launching, connecting, and using your instance, see Amazon EC2 Instances.